 10. Interim Board members

-The Minister shall appoint persons to Act as members of the Disablement Benefits Board under section 22(4)(b) until members of the Disablement Benefits Board are elected under clause 2(1) of Schedule 2.
+The Minister shall appoint persons to act as members of the Disablement Benefits Board under section 22(4)(b) until members of the Disablement Benefits Board are elected under clause 2(1) of Schedule 2.

 Notes

-1 This is a compilation of the Fire and Emergency Services Superannuation Act 1985 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 16 February 2007 of the Fire and Emergency Services Superannuation Act 1985 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table